-The Sierra Designs High Route (MSRP $299) is a one person, double-walled tent that’s well suited for three season camping and backpacking.
-Weighing just 2 pounds 5 ounces (minus stakes), it is a very comfortable and easy to set up tent, ideal for protected campsites in wooden terrain or below treeline.
+The Sierra Designs High Route (MSRP $299) is a one-person, double-walled tent that’s well suited for three-season camping and backpacking.
+Weighing just 2 pounds 5 ounces (minus stakes), it is a very comfortable and easy to set up tent, ideal for protected campsites in wooded terrain or below treeline.
 Pitched with trekking poles (accessory poles are available as well), it has numerous ventilation options making it a good tent for wet climates as well as dry, with an inner tent that can be pitched after the outer fly has been set up, to prevent it from getting wet when you pitch your tent in the rain.
 While not as lightweight as some ultralight tents, it’s a very capable offering available at a reasonable price and optimized for serious adventure.

 - Easy to pitch

 - Lots of interior space to sit up, stretch out, and pack your gear under cover

 - Can hang or take down inner tent without getting it wet in rain

 - Limited covered storage space for large backpacks

 - No interior pockets in the inner tent for holding small delicate items, like glasses